-THE HIGHAMS PARK NEIGHBOURHOOD PLANNING GROUP
+THE HIGHAMS PARK PLANNING GROUP

 (hereafter ‘the Constitution’)

-2. AREA COVERED BY THE HP PLANNING GROUP
+2. AREA COVERED BY HPPG

-3. PURPOSE OF THE HP PLANNING GROUP
+3. PURPOSE OF HPPG

-The purpose of the HP Planning Group is to:
+The purpose of HPPG is to:

-- Review the options available to the community within the HP Area under the existing provisions of the Localism Act and to draw up and maintain a plan best suited for the needs of the HP Area (hereafter the ‘HP Plan’).
+a.
+Review the options available to the community within the HP Area under the existing provisions of the Localism Act and to draw up and maintain a plan best suited for the needs of the HP Area (hereafter the ‘HP Plan’).

-- Investigate, identify and monitor support for the HP Plan.
+b.
+Investigate, identify and monitor support for the HP Plan.

-- Promote the social, economic and environmental well‐being of the HP Area.
+c.
+Promote the social, economic and environmental well‐being of the HP Area.

-- Liaise with relevant authorities and organisations to make the HP Plan as effective as possible.
+e.
+Liaise with relevant authorities and organisations to make the HP Plan as effective as possible.

-- Identify ways of involving the whole community and gather the views and opinions of as many groups and organisations in the community as possible.
+f.
+Identify ways of involving the whole community and gather the views and opinions of as many groups and organisations in the community as possible.

-- Determine the types of survey and information gathering to be used.
+g.
+Determine the types of survey and information gathering to be used.

-- Identify priorities and timescale for local action in the HP Plan including lead organisations and potential sources of project funding.
+h.
+Identify priorities and timescale for local action in the HP Plan including lead organisations and potential sources of project funding.

-- Amend and update the HP Plan as and when necessary.
+i.
+Amend and update the HP Plan as and when necessary.

-4. MEMBERSHIP OF THE HP PLANNING GROUP
+4. MEMBERSHIP OF HPPG